Nathalie Granger - Marguerite Duras - Jeanne Moreau - telephone

 1972, directed by Marguerite Duras

 Thirty-four minutes into Nathalie Granger, Gérard Depardieu walks into the house trying awkwardly to sell a washing machine.
-At this point any viewer might breathe a sigh of relief, because all we’ve seen so far are fragments of narrative.
+At this point any viewer might breathe a sigh of relief that something at last is happening.
+Until now, all we’ve seen are narrative fragments.
 Nathalie is being expelled from school for violent behavior.
 The household’s Portuguese maid is being deported.
 A recent windstorm has strewn branches around the back yard.
 The radio tells of two teenage killers on the loose in the Dreux woods 40 kilometers away.

 It’s natural to seek connections in this material, but the fragmentary presentation thwarts any effort to form a story.
 The sequence is sometimes linear (clearing the table before washing dishes), sometimes out of order (cutting back and forth to a meeting with Nathalie’s principal), but in any case we’re given minimal context.
 How are the two women and the two girls related?
 Who is the guest seen fleetingly right after the titles?
 Why does Jeanne Moreau tell a caller that there’s no phone in the house?
 Why is the film named for a child who doesn’t speak a single line?
 Some viewers will get frustrated, others will look on with curiosity, but when Depardieu walks in, at long last the film starts to come into focus.
 As strange as his visit may be, at least something definable is happening.